sophiariley/dreamscape/README.md

 other users.
 Other users can then see a trip that looks intriguing and 'Create A Trip' to the same destination through the app.
-This includes communicating with other users that might want to go on this trip as well, planning arrival and departure days, listing hotels and flight plans, etc. Dreamscape is a place for people to connect and share trips they have been on in hopes that everyone finds destinations to travel to that they otherwise might not have chosen.
+This includes communicating with other users that might want to go on this trip as well, planning arrival and departure days, listing hotels and flight plans, and other beneficial options.
+Dreamscape is a place for people to connect and share trips they have been on in hopes that everyone finds destinations to travel to that they otherwise might not have chosen.